stephhazlitt/regime-shifts/README.md

 - BC Mark - [Crown Copyright](https://www2.gov.bc.ca/gov/content?id=202ADEEF3B3840E99ABAB3D1D1A5007B)

 #### Inspiration
-Gratitude to [Sam Albers](https://github.com/boshek) & [Andy Teucher]( https://github.com/ateucher) for early conversations about mashing up growing data science skills and regime shifts, and to both and [Karly Harker](https://github.com/KarHarker) for feedback as the talk was developed.
+Gratitude to [Sam Albers](https://github.com/boshek) & [Andy Teucher]( https://github.com/ateucher) for early conversations about thinking about the growth of data science skills as a kind of regime shift, and to both and [Karly Harker](https://github.com/KarHarker) for feedback as the talk was developed.

 #### Licence